dooglio/exodus-eden/README.md

-# exodus-debian-packager
+# exodus-eden-debian-packager
-This contains the necessary code to create an Ubuntu Debian package for the Exodus GUI
+This contains the necessary code to create an Ubuntu Debian package for the Exodus Eden GUI

 This archive has a debian folder, and CMake is required to create a working makefile.
 The version is parsed from the debian/changelog via CMake, and this helps construct